-30. Module: PWM
+20. Module: PWM

 When using a PWM Control Input (PCI) to trigger a time base capture, the Capture Status flag, CAP (PGxSTAT[5]), may not set again under certain conditions.
-When a subsequent PWM capture event occurs while, or just after, reading the current capture value from the PGxCAP register, the Capture Status flag, CAP, will not set again.
+When a subsequent PWM capture event occurs while, or just after, reading the current capture value from the PGxCAP register, the Capture Status Flag, CAP, will not set again.

-Read the PWM Generator Capture (PGxCAP, x = 1 to 8) register at a known time to avoid the condition.
-The timing of the PGxCAP read operation can be scheduled by using the PWM Generator (1-8) interrupt, or any of the six PWM Event (A-F) interrupts, corresponding to the PCI event which triggered the time base capture.
-Read the PGxCAP value after the CAP bit has been set within the interrupt.
+Read the PWM Generator x Capture (PGxCAP) register as soon as possible to avoid the condition.
+Poll the CAP bit and read the PGxCAP value within the associated PWM Generator (1-8) interrupt or any of the six PWM Event (A-F) interrupts corresponding to the PCI event which triggered the time base capture.

-All instances of $I^2C/SMBus$ may exhibit errors and should not be used.
-When operating $I^2C/SMBus$ in a noisy environment, the $I^2C$ module may exhibit various errors.
-These errors may include, but are not limited to, corrupted data, unintended interrupts or the $I^2C$ bus getting hung up due to injected noise.
-Examples of system noise include, but are not limited to, PWM outputs or other pins toggled at high speed adjacent to the $I^2C$ pins.
-Both Main and Secondary $I^2C/SMBus$ modes may exhibit this issue.
+All instances of IC/SMBus may exhibit errors and should not be used.
+When operating IC/SMBus in a noisy environment, the IC module may exhibit various errors.
+These errors may include, but are not limited to, corrupted data, unintended interrupts or the IC bus getting hung up due to injected noise.
+Examples of system noise include, but are not limited to, PWM outputs or other pins toggled at high speed adjacent to the IC pins.
+Both Main and Secondary IC/SMBus modes may exhibit this issue.

-If $I^2C$ is required, use a software $I^2C$ implementation.
-An example $I^2C$ software library is available from Microchip:
+If IC is required, use a software IC implementation.
+An example IC software library is available from Microchip:

-www.microchip.com/dsPIC33C\I2C\SoftwareLibrary
+www.microchip.com/dsPIC33C I2C SoftwareLibrary